Course overview, policies

 at anyone else's code or show your code to anyone else.
 Protect

-your work: for example, be careful not to leave your printouts around. - If you use material in your assignments that are from
+- If you use material in your assignments that are from

 outside the course material, then you should be prepared